open-source-tabletop/scraplands/module-rules.md

 ## Control Checks

 At times you may be at risk of losing control of your car; when being attacked, pushing your speed, or colliding with the terrain.
-When asked to perform a control check roll a d6, on a roll of a 1 you have failed the control check.
+When asked to make a control check you make a Skill Roll, Roll a d6 which must equal or beat your Skill, if you fail:

 - You count as having taken a hit from a Damage 4 weapon, roll to counter this hit as normal.
 - If a control check causes your car to lose any hit points your activation immediately ends.